Family Dentistry – St. Peters, MO

 Children’s Dental Health

-As a family dentist, Dr. Cayo welcomes patients of all ages, including little ones.
+As a family dentist, Dr. Makwana welcomes patients of all ages, including little ones.
 The American Academy of Pediatric Dentistry recommends that kids see a dentist by the time they are a year old.
 This may seem rather young, but this early appointment gives us the chance to examine their incoming teeth and developing mouth.
 Then, when they’re between the ages of two and three, we’ll start seeing them for regular dental checkups.
 Just like mom and dad, children should have dental exams and cleanings twice each year.